warbe-maker/VBA-Message/MsgWiki.md

 ## Specification of the alternative MsgBox
 * Up to 3 message sections
-  * optionally monospaced.
+  * optionally mono-spaced.
   * optionally with a label
-* Up to 5 reply buttons either exactly like Msgbox offers them but additionally with any multiline caption text whereby the replied value korresponds with the button content.
+* Up to 5 reply buttons either exactly like MsgBox offers them but additionally with any multi-line caption text whereby the replied value corresponds with the button content.
 I e. it is either vbOk, vbYe, vbNo, vbCancel, etc. or the button's caption text
 * Flexible message window width by considering the following facts and parameters
   * title width
-  * the longest monospaced text line - if any
+  * the longest mono-spaced text line - if any
   * the number and width of the displayed reply buttons
   * minimum window width in pt
   * maximum window width (specified as percentage of the screen width)